klovens/juxtapose/README.md

 ### Installation

-Juxtapose can be installed using the following commands.
+It is a good practice to use a virtual environment for deploying Python programs.
+Using conda, we can create an environment named juxtapose.
+The environment name is arbitrary.
  ```sh
   conda create -n juxtapose python=3.6
   ```

-To install requirements, the following command can be run.
+After downloading the Juxtapose repository, the following command can be run to install requirements.
 ```sh
   make setup
   ```